zhullyb/monyhar/monyhar/docs/luci_migration_faq.md

 _The existing Buildbot builders are not running on the LUCI stack, as such, they are still prone to Buildbot limitations such as single process scheduling and deployment issues (restarts needed) to name a few.
-We have been in preparation to migrate builders to LUCI with as minimal impact as possible to Chromium devs._
+We have been in preparation to migrate builders to LUCI with as minimal impact as possible to Monyhar devs._

 ### **What is the timeframe of migrating Buildbot builders to LUCI?**

-*We have started migration of existing Buildbot builders to LUCI builders in **Q1 2018** and will first focus on the Chromium CQ builder sets.
-A Chromium CQ builder set consists of try-builders that are part of the commit queue and their corresponding waterfall (continuous integration) ci-builders.
+*We have started migration of existing Buildbot builders to LUCI builders in **Q1 2018** and will first focus on the Monyhar CQ builder sets.
+A Monyhar CQ builder set consists of try-builders that are part of the commit queue and their corresponding waterfall (continuous integration) ci-builders.
 A builder set will be migrated together whenever possible.
 Target migration time per builder set is